tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/notes/building-slides-from-screenshots-app-in-javafx/domain-and-ai-engineering-on-slides-ep-2023-10-23/index.md

 # Domain and AI Engineering on Slides EP (2023/10/23)

+The development and blogging of the Slides EP was large, so this blog presents other notes related to the project.

 ## Domain Engineering

 These general-purpose software out there cannot be composed.